 Here’s how to get tickets and reservations:

 ‣ Step 1: Purchase your tickets.
 Decide on how many days you want to go, and if you want one-park or park hopper tickets.
 Click here for more details on Disneyland ticket types and current prices.

 For discount Disneyland tickets, I recommend Undercover Tourist.
 Save up to $25 off the ticket booth prices!

 ‣ Step 2: Once you have your tickets purchased, you’ll need to make a theme park reservation.
 Click here to see the availability calendar and make reservations.

-6. The Disneyland mobile app is a must.
-With social distancing in place, the Disneyland app is more important than ever before.
-You can use the app to scan your ticket, see a map, check attraction wait times, make dining reservations or mobile order food, pay for merchandise at select locations, and check PhotoPass images.
+7. The Disneyland mobile app is a must.
+The Disneyland app is more important than ever before.
+You can use the app to scan your ticket, see a map, check attraction wait times, manage Genie+, make dining reservations or mobile order food, pay for merchandise at select locations, and check PhotoPass images.

 IMPORTANT TIP: The Starbucks locations (Market House at Disneyland, and Fidler, Fifer, and Practical Cafe at Disney California Adventure) are open but do NOT use mobile ordering.
 And the lines are very long in the morning.
 Plan accordingly!

 10. PhotoPass is available AND is a great value!
 For a limited time, guests can purchase an all-day PhotoPass+ for only $19.99!
 Purchase in the Disneyland app and you’ll get access to your photos right away!
 PhotoPass downloads are also available as part of Genie+.